Food Safety Audit & Assessment Pro!™

 If critical issues arise or are noted they are immediately communicated to establishment management and recommendations for corrections will be given at that time as well as being documented in the summary section; we do not recommend sharing the Assessment worksheets as they will have trade secret as well as proprietary information documented in them.
 The summary section includes all deficiencies that were noted and that will have an impact of food safety or regulatory compliance.

-Desktop audits consists of reviewing your food safety programs, records that you are generating, and supporting documentation in the Food Safe Pro!® L3 system.
+These audits consists of reviewing your food safety programs, records that you are generating, and supporting documentation in the Food Safe Pro!® L3 system.
 We develop a comprehensive report based on our findings focusing on food safety and regulatory vulnerabilities.
-The Desktop audit is usually conducted within the first 90 days of implementation of a L3 system and annually thereafter.
+The Desktop audit is usually conducted within the first 90 days of implementation of a L3 system and semi-annually thereafter.

-Onsite audits are conducted as the name implies, onsite.
-These audits review all of your processes, records keeping, programs (HACCP, GMP, Pre-Reqs, etc.), implementation, regulatory compliance, food safety system implementation, etc. WRFS auditors complete the audit before leaving the establishment, providing the client with general findings.
-If critical issues arise they will be immediately communicated to establishment management and recommendations for corrections will be given to the Client.
+These audits are conducted as the name implies, onsite and are conducted annually.
+These audits are unannounced.
+These audits review all your processes, records keeping, programs (HACCP, GMP, Pre-Reqs, etc.), implementation, regulatory compliance, food safety system implementation, etc. WRFS!™ auditors complete the onsite audit before leaving the establishment, providing the client with general findings.
+If critical issues arise, they will be immediately communicated to establishment management and recommendations for corrections will be given to the establishment.
 The Establishment size, number of Hazard Analysis and Critical Control Point (HACCP) processes employed, pre-requisite programs, physical layout, and complexity of the assessment will affect the time necessary to complete an Audit.
 Nonetheless, WRFS auditors should be able to complete the audit in 3 to 5 days.
-In the event that an extended amount of time will be needed to complete the audit, the auditor will explain the reasoning with the client and a decision will be made by the Client if they would like to proceed.
+If an extended amount of time will be needed to complete the audit, the auditor will explain the reasoning with the client and a decision will be made by the Client if they would like to proceed.

 Our goal is to give you an audit report that you can use to meet regulatory compliance as well as assist you in planning for the future.
 The recommendations contained in the audit are strictly that; we encourage each client to review the audit in detail and make those changes that they deem necessary to produce a safe and wholesome product and meet their regulatory and customer requirements.

 In order to be found compliant your facility may not have any derogatory findings that the auditor determines may cause a food safety, regulatory, or customer requirement failure.
-In essence upon completion of the audit you will either pass or fail.
+Upon completion of the audit you will either pass or fail.
 The reason for this approach is simple, your end customers either have food poisoning or they don’t, your regulator finds you compliant or they find you are not, and your direct customers either purchase from you or they don’t.
-The real world doesn’t give you a feel good score and neither do we.
+The real world doesn’t give you a feel-good score and neither do we.